AlexeyPechnikov/pygmtsar/.github/ISSUE_TEMPLATE/bug_report.md

 **System and software version:**
  - OS: [e.g. iOS]
- - GMTSAR version:
+ - PyGMTSAR version:

 **Processing Log**
-If applicable, attach a log file from terminal output
+If applicable, attach a log file from notebook cell or terminal output or relevant error messages

-[Please note that if no new responses are made over six months from users, the issue will get closed.
-If the report involves a simple fix in the code, the change could be done quickly; if it involves developing new features, do expect them to be done over the long run.
-Under both cases, the report will remain open until the issue is addressed one way or another.]
+[Please note you can use the ChatGPT4-based InSAR AI Assistant for guidance or troubleshooting.
+Visit https://insar.dev/ai for more information.]